bu-ist/bu-slideshow/README.md

 ## Changelog ##
 ### 2.2 ###
 * Set caption position as dropdown, instead of radio buttons.
+Also adds `bu_slideshow_caption_positions` filter.

 ### 2.1.1 ###
 * Resolves an issue where slideshows may not update correctly on save/delete.